 The National Dental Examining Board of Canada’s (NDEB) Assessment of Fundamental Knowledge (AFK) exam will no longer be accepted.

 To qualify for admission to the IDDP, you must:

 - Hold a four-year university dental degree program not recognized by the Commission on Dental Accreditation of Canada

-- Have written and passed the Assessment of Fundamental Knowledge; may have written the Assessment of Clinical Judgment (ACJ) examinations sponsored by the National Dental Examining Board of Canada (NDEB) within three years prior to the Track B application deadline, AND in the year of application have taken the Assessment of Clinical Skills (ACS) or the National Dental Examination of Clinical Competence (NDECC) examinations sponsored by the National Dental Examining Board of Canada (NDEB) prior to the Track B application deadline (the ACS/NDECC must be taken by December of the calendar year prior to application or June in the year of application)
+- Have written and passed the Assessment of Fundamental Knowledge; have written and passed the Assessment of Clinical Judgment (ACJ) examinations sponsored by the National Dental Examining Board of Canada (NDEB) within three years prior to the Track B application deadline, AND in the year of application have taken the Assessment of Clinical Skills (ACS) or the National Dental Examination of Clinical Competence (NDECC) examinations sponsored by the National Dental Examining Board of Canada (NDEB) prior to the Track B application deadline (the ACS/NDECC must be taken by December of the calendar year prior to application)

 How to apply

 Applications to the University of Manitoba are completed online.
 The online application includes several parts, and you may be required to submit transcripts, proof of English Language proficiency, and other documents.

 Admission and application inquiries

 424 UMSU University Centre